Among the best.

 To this point, the dreaded MIA Trail is not so bad.
 It gets worse.

 Follow the trail steeply upward.
 It climbs up a long way, then traverses to the right, and then crosses a watercourse below the three snags.
 Follow the trail as it zig zags upward.
 Near the top, the trail is less well-defined and climbs a few sections of steep, loose rock.
 Be careful of partner-generated rockfall.
 Ascend to the road.

 Back to the West Rim Trailhead

-I first did Boundary in the fall of 2002, I think, in dry conditions with Kurt and Melody Bellock, Alicia Scotter and Allen Sanderson.
-I have repeated it about once a year since, though it is more fun in recent years as the flows have been higher.
+I first descended Boundary in the fall of 2002 in dry conditions with Kurt and Melody Bellock, Alicia Scotter and Allen Sanderson.
+I have repeated it about once a year since.
+It is more fun when the waterflow is high.